zonemaster/zonemaster-backend/docs/installation.md

 Note: The Perl modules `Parallel::ForkManager` and `JSON::RPC` exist as Debian packages, but with versions too old to be useful for us.

-Install dependencies for the relevant database engine:
+Install the chosen database engine and related dependencies:

 * MySQL